JaiWillems/celest/docs/source/modules/schedule.rst

 A scheduling request is a formal description of a desired observation that outlines the constraints that must be met for the observation to be viable.
 The parameters that govern a request include the following:

 #.
-The ground location of the satellite-ground encounter.
+The ground location of the satellite-ground encounter,
 #.
-The deadline for the request to be fulfilled by.
+The deadline for the request to be fulfilled by,
 #.
-The duration required for the observation.
+The duration required for the observation,
 #.
-The priority of the request compared to other requests.
+The priority of the request compared to other requests,
 #.
-The minimum quality of the imaging data.
+The minimum quality of the imaging data,
 #.
-A specific look-angle for the observation.
+A specific look-angle for the observation, and
 #.
 The lighting condition for the request.

 Schedule Class